digitalocean/vmtop/readme.md

 # KVM trace stats

 Collection of ad-hoc tools for monitoring various performance aspects of KVM.
-The tools are in varied state of maintenance, feel free to reach out if you have questions or suggestions for improvements.
+The tools are in various states of maintenance, feel free to reach out if you have questions or suggestions for improvements.

 ## vmtop.py

-Monitor load and steal for qemu VMs, various filtering capabilities.
+Monitor load and steal for QEMU VMs, various filtering capabilities.
 It can output as CSV and the `graph-vmtop.py` can generate graphs from those CSV files (record with `--csv <dir>`).
 Depends on `numastat` being in the `$PATH`.